Priority-based task reassignments in hierarchical 2D mesh-connected systems using tableaux: Conclusions

 \section{Conclusions}

-In this paper we have presented a novel approach to representing priority-based task reassignments in a hierarchical 2D mesh-connected system (2D-HMS).
+In this paper we have presented a novel approach to representing priority-based task reassignments in a heterogeneous 2D mesh-connected system.
+To the best of our knowledge, this paper is the first attempt to study task assignments and reassignments in a 2D mesh-connected system using tableaux.
+We have proposed a hierarchical 2D mesh-connected system (2D-HMS) that is a heterogeneous 2D-MS in a distributed system with additional priority constraints on nodes.
 A priority-based task reassignment in a 2D-HMS is represented by a hierarchical 2D mesh tableau $\lambda$-$(\text{HMT}_{i,j})$ in which task relocations under the greedy task relocation policy are reduced to a jeu de taquin slide on $\lambda$-$(\text{HMT}_{i,j})$.
-In case we ignore task relocation costs, the hierarchical nature of $\lambda$-$(\text{HMT}_{i,j})$ allows each task relocation to improve the task turnaround time.
-Some comparisons are given between the traditional approach and our approach to task relocations in a 2D-HMS.
-For a priority-based task assignment represented by $\lambda$-$(\text{HMT}_{i,j})$, a traditional approach may generate a descent pair for task relocations, which means that it is not a necessarily optimal task reassignment.
-We have shown that our approach to task reassignment keeps $\lambda$-$(\text{HMT}_{i,j})$ from occurring any descent pair for task relocations.

-To the best of our knowledge, this paper is the first attempt to study task assignments and reassignments in 2D mesh-connected systems by using tableaux.
-However, the assumptions that we have made about priority-based task reassignments in a 2D-HMS still need to be relaxed.
-For example, we assumed that communications and task relocations are cost-free in a 2D-HMS.
-Priority-based task reassignments in a 2D-HMS with more relaxed assumptions (e.g., non-zero task relocation costs) are left for future work.
+Given an initial priority-based task assignment in a 2D-HMS represented by $\lambda$-$(\text{HMT}_{i,j})$, we have shown that our task reassignment procedure does not generate any locally fragmented node in the 2D-HMS while taking priorities of tasks and nodes into account.